 Now you should have command calabash-ios and cucumber in your path.

 The gem name is called calabash-cucumber and it gives commands for calabash-ios and cucumber.

 You can get started by creating a temp directory for calabash test:

 Now you should have features-directory inside new-calabash-test directory.

 The Features directory contains

-Calabash includes variety of predefined steps by default, so just in case if you are interested what’s included, here is the list: https://github.com/calabash/calabash-ios/blob/master/calabash-cucumber/features/step_definitions/calabash_steps.rb
+Calabash includes a variety of predefined steps by default, so just in case if you are interested what’s included, here is the list: https://github.com/calabash/calabash-ios/blob/master/calabash-cucumber/features/step_definitions/calabash_steps.rb

 Run Your First Test

-Here is an example test:
+Here is a sample test:

 $ mkdir screenshots